 Caffeine pills may be a good option as a pre-workout.

 It will boost your energy levels and help you power through your workouts.

-If you choose caffeine pills, then you miss out on some other vital nutrients that you can find in a pre workout.
+If you choose safe caffeine pills, then you miss out on some other vital nutrients that you can find in a pre-workout.

 How Much Caffeine Is In Caffeine Pills Vs Pre-workout?

 There is usually more caffeine in pre-workout compared to caffeine pills.